-As explained in a previous blog detailing how to attach a scaffold tube to a shipping container, we use Interclamp’s 48mm, 42mm, and 34mm palm railing fittings to easily attach 3 common sizes of steel tube vertically to a shipping container.
+As explained in a previous blog detailing how to attach a scaffold tube to a shipping container, we use Interclamp’s 48mm, 42mm, and 34mm vertical tube clamp (also known as palm railing) fittings to easily attach 3 common sizes of steel tube vertically to a shipping container.

-We also stock a railing flange tube clamp both with and without a kick plate attachment for 48mm, enabling a tube to be attached horizontally to a shipping container.
-This may come in handy if you want to hang something at the same height as the shipping container and you have containers that are stacked on top of each other.
+We also stock horizontal tube clamps (also known as a base railing flange tube clamp) both with and without a kick plate attachment for 48mm, enabling a tube to be attached horizontally to a shipping container.
+This may come in handy if you want to hang a sign at the same height as the shipping container and you have containers that are stacked on top of each other.

 The tube clamp spec says 48.3mm, why have you shortened it to 48mm?